-by Jack Jezreel, President & Founder, JustFaith Ministries
+by Jack Jezreel, Founder of JustFaith Ministries

 One of the most fundamental insights of the Gospel, reinforced by the experience of human beings all over the planet, is that the fully human, fully alive person is someone who loves wide.
 To be whole, says Jesus, is to care not only about the most immediate relationships—family and friends, for example—but to love beyond those with the same last name, same zip code, same flag, or same skin color.
-Wisdom and holiness, says our faith tradition, is discovered in an active love that embraces all, especially those who have been exploited, impoverished, and abandoned.
+Wisdom and holiness, says our faith tradition, are discovered in an active love that embraces all, especially those who have been exploited, impoverished, and abandoned.
 God’s love and God’s world were meant to be shared by all!

 JustFaith Ministries was birthed in the effort to invite and prepare people of faith for the life-changing and world-changing call of the Gospel to help heal the world and, in so doing, experience a deeper faith, a more fulfilling life, and a community of care and vitality.

 The programs of JustFaith Ministries (JFM), which started with the original JustFaith process and now include an array of small group, educational offerings, were all crafted with the intent of providing people a substantial opportunity to explore the link between their faith in God and their love of their neighbor.
 In many ways, JFM is an invitation to wrestle with Matthew 25 (“Whatever you do in relationship to those who are vulnerable and abandoned, you do in relationship to me”), surrounded by fellow travelers, a commitment to prayer, compelling learning tools, and opportunities to encounter sisters and brothers whose lives have known struggle and suffering.